Soham-coder/processor/ReadMe.md

 ```diff
 - FIRST PART
 ```
-At rst , we see from waveform, program counter value is 0, i.e., it is fetching first instruction and executing it i.e., CPU excersises state 0 and 2 and goes to state 1 (indicated by first state[1:0]) and wait for "fetch_stage_enable" poll register to become 1.
+At rst , we see from waveform, program counter value is 0, i.e., it is fetching first instruction and executing it

+- CPU excersises state 0 and 2 and goes to state 1 (indicated by "cpu_state[1:0]") and wait for "fetch_stage_enable" poll register to become 1.

 We also see that top level controller i.e., instruction decode controller is started (see the signal "start_top_controller").

-For the first instruction instruction decode controller excercises states 0, 1 and 2.(indicated by second state[1:0] in waveform).
+- For the first instruction instruction decode controller excercises states 0, 1 and 2.(indicated by second "top_cnt_state[1:0]" in waveform).

-In the 1 state it in turn starts the addition_operation sub_controller.
+In the 1 state top controller in turn starts the addition_operation sub_controller.

-The addition operation subcontroller excercises states 0,1,2,3,4,5,6 (indicated by second state[3:0] in waveform).
+- The addition operation subcontroller excercises states 0,1,2,3,4,5,6 (indicated by "add_cnt_state[3:0]" in waveform).

-In the state 2 it inturn starts the fpu_adder by giving it proper input strobes and data and checking output busy not high.
+In the state 2 addition operation subcontroller inturn starts the fpu_adder by giving it proper input strobes and data and making "output_module_busy" = 0 (i.e., output module is always ready to accept adder output)

-Fpu_adder excercises states 0,1,2,3,4,5,6,7,8,9,10(hex-a) and after that output is latched by checking output strobe and input busy signal.
+- Fpu_adder excercises states 0,1,2,3,4,5,6,7,8,9,10(hex-a) depending upon nature of inputs a & b, and after that output is latched/taken by addition operation controller by checking output strobe and input busy signal.

 We see the inputs to the adder (indicated by a and b) are 2 and 3 respectively for first instruction and output sum (indicated by output_sum) is 5.

 Operation type/Flag (indicated by operation_type) is 0 indicating that it is a register operation.

-So the value that gets written into register(indicated by WriteData) is 5.0 and the address of the destination register(indicated by WriteReg) is 3 which is correct.
+So, the value that gets written into register(indicated by WriteData) is 5.0 and the address of the destination register(indicated by WriteReg) is 3 which should be the case

 "RegWrite" is the write enable signal which indicates when write will occur to register file.